-This leads to google research, such as … Did Benjamin Franklin really want the national bird to be a turkey?
+My mind wanders down its fuzzy, pre-dawn labyrinth, which inevitably leads to a phone grab and an initial gateway search … Did Benjamin Franklin really want the national bird to be a turkey?
 No.

 What’s a group of turkeys called?
 Well, any group of birds can be called a flock, but a group of turkeys is referred to as a rafter.
 One can either believe a) this is because they were often found hiding in the rafters of things being built by early pioneers or b) it can be traced to an Old English word, “raeft,” which refers to any aggregate group of like things.